I know it might be hard to believe but I made a creamy, rich Alfredo sauce last night using practically nothing but cauliflower!!!

 1 teaspoon Onion Powder

 Salt & Pepper to taste

 1. Boil water + salt.
-Add Cauliflower to pot.
-Cook down until your cauliflower is really tender.
+Add Cauliflower & raw cashews to pot.
+Cook down until your cauliflower and cashews are really tender.
 This is the most important step to getting a creamy dreamy lump free smooth sauce.
 Cook that cauliflower down til it’s almost ready to fall apart.
 Drain.
+Set aside to cool.

 2. Add cooked cauliflower and everything else to a blender.

 3. Blend really really well.
 You might have to add more liquid.
 Just keep blending.
 It will get really rich and saucy.

 4. Taste and add more seasoning if necessary.
 Mine was perfection.